Ecuador launches 100-day vaccine plan, president recognizes challenges

 Lasso, a conservative ex-banker who took office on May 24, said he had also asked the United Nations to speed up the delivery of vaccines under the COVAX initiative intended to supply shots to poor countries.
 The World Health Organization, part of the U.N. system, oversees the program.

-The Health Ministry has said that Ecuador has received some 3.5 million doses so far of Pfizer Inc, Sinovac and AstraZeneca Plc vaccines.
+The Health Ministry has said that Ecuador has received some 3.5 million doses so far of Pfizer Inc (PFE.N), Sinovac (SVA.O) and AstraZeneca Plc (AZN.L) vaccines.

 The South American country's rollout will use more than 300 spaces that had been equipped to serve as election centers in the recent April vote.
 The government will deploy mobile vaccination brigades to hard-to-reach rural areas, including the communities of the Amazon region.